Picture this.

 A Special Word for Coworking Spaces

-If you run a coworking or shared workspace, I want to talk to you directly for a moment.
+If you run a coworking or shared workspace, this billboard principle matters more than you might think.

 The Bottom Line